QualiSystems/cloudshell-help/docs/api-guide/cs-sandbox-api/cs-sandbox-api-version-2-reference-guide/sandbox-owner-identifier.md

 <details>
 <summary>Response example</summary>

-The `sandboxes` method returns a list of all the sandboxes and the actions that can be performed on each sandbox.
+This method returns a list of all the active sandboxes a specific owner has.

 ```javascript
 [